blockwatch-cc/tzindex/README.md

 # Blockwatch Tezos Indexer

-© 2019-2020 KIDTSUNAMI UG, All rights reserved.
+© 2020 Blockwatch Data Inc., All rights reserved.

 All-in-one zero-conf blockchain indexer for Tezos.
 A fast, convenient and resource friendly way to gain tactical insights and build dapps on top of Tezos.
+Talk to us on [Twitter](https://twitter.com/tzstats) or [Discord](https://discord.gg/D5e98Hw).

 **Core Features**